lyteword/chspurgeon-tod/volume-3/psalm-78.md

 **Verses 5-8.** Family religion.

-1\.The fathers' knowledge the children's heritage—Ps 78:5-6.
+1\.
+The fathers' knowledge the children's heritage—Ps 78:5-6.

-2\.The fathers' fall the children's preservation—Ps 78:7-8.
+2\.
+The fathers' fall the children's preservation—Ps 78:7-8.

 **Verses 5-8.**

-1\.Truth once started can never be arrested—Ps 78:5-6.
+1\.
+Truth once started can never be arrested—Ps 78:5-6.

-2\.Truth received binds the soul to God—Ps 78:7.
+2\.
+Truth received binds the soul to God—Ps 78:7.

-3\.Truth rejected lights up beacons for others—Ps 78:8.
+3\.
+Truth rejected lights up beacons for others—Ps 78:8.

 **Verses 7-8.** On the deceitfulness of the heart, in disregarding providential dispensations in general. *John Jamieson's "Sermons on the Heart, "I. 430.*